Holiday inspiration currently loading...

 Today you cross by ferry to Harris, with your hotel in a peaceful location in the south of the island.

-This modern 4 star guest house exudes a warm, traditional Hebridean welcome and offers a quiet retreat from which to appreciate the beauty of the surrounding area.
-Overlooking a peaceful loch, you’ll feel a million miles from anywhere, although in reality you are just a few minutes’ drive, or a 20 minute walk from Tarbert.
+This modern 4-star guest house exudes a warm, traditional Hebridean welcome and offers a quiet retreat from which to appreciate the beauty of the surrounding area.
+Overlooking a peaceful loch, you’ll feel a million miles from anywhere, although in reality, you are just a few minutes’ drive or a 20-minute walk from Tarbert.
 The splendid breakfast, prepared from locally sourced produce, will set you up for the day.
-All of the comfortable rooms and the residents lounge enjoy impressive watery views from this aptly named house meaning ‘Music of the Sea’.

-With its magnificent scenery and spectacular beaches, South Harris offers unrivalled opportunities for hillwalkers, anglers, divers, birdwatchers and wildlife-lovers.
-Take a sunset cruise in the Sound of Harris to spot seals, dolphins and basking sharks, and marvel at the sight of golden eagles, cormorants and buzzards swooping down over the uninhabited offshore islands.
-And don’t miss Rodel’s exquisite 15th century Church of St Clement’s, with its wonderful medieval tombs and wood carvings.
+With its magnificent scenery and spectacular beaches, Harris offers unrivalled opportunities for hillwalkers, anglers, divers, birdwatchers and wildlife lovers.
+Marvel at the sight of golden eagles, cormorants and buzzards swooping down over the uninhabited offshore islands.
+And don’t miss Rodel’s exquisite 15th-century church of St Clement’s, with its wonderful medieval tombs and wood carvings.

 Return your hire car in Stornoway and catch your return flight to Glasgow, with other options to Edinburgh, for onward connections.

 Island-hop through the contrasting isles of the Outer Hebrides, from Barra, through the Uists to Skye, then back to Harris and Lewis with flights from Glasgow.
 There are also options between Edinburgh and Stornoway and some connecting services available from Southampton, Birmingham, Belfast & Gatwick.

 £2075 per person for March, April & October, and £2195 per person for May to September.